 Disturbingly, I was woken on my first morning in Pucón by wailing air-raid sirens.
 Not quite knowing what was going on, I looked out of my window half expecting to see a cataclysmic volcanic eruption underway, but Villarrica was just gently steaming and the sirens stopped as soon as they had begun.
 They went off several times during my stay, and I never worked out what they signified.
 Around town there were various signs detailing the procedure should any volcanic emergency occur, but they didn’t mention air-raid sirens at all.

 At 7am the following morning I was in the offices of a climbing company, kitting myself up along with two Germans and four Spanish women, getting ready for the climb to the top of the 2,850m mountain.
 I’d watched an amazing sunrise over the volcano, and the weather looked like it was perfect for climbing.
 By 9am we were at a ski station at the edge of the snowline, getting on our crampons and setting off for the top.
 Wearing heavy rigid boots suitable for ice climbing made the going slow at first, but I soon got used to them and wanted to up the pace a bit.
 Unfortunately the Spanish women proved to be appallingly unfit, and although we had two guides with our group of seven and could have split up, our guides kept us all together at the slow pace.
-I got more and more frustrated, to the point where I started talking to the Germans in German to slag off the Spanish women.
+I got more and more frustrated, and started talking to the Germans in German to slag off the Spanish women.
 The three of us agreed that they shouldn’t have been allowed to climb, and united in our anger we trudged on up the ever-steepening slopes.

 I could see clouds coming in from the east, but we continued at our interminably slow pace.
 The Germans taught me useful insults and we cursed our way up.
 By 2pm we had only a few tens of metres to go, but had to wait while one of the Spanish women overcame terrible laziness to motivate herself to carry on.
-At about 2.30pm we finally made it to the crater’s edge, at the same time as the clouds, and for a few minutes I was speechless with rage as visibility was reduced to zero.
+At about 2.30pm we finally made it to the crater’s edge, at the same time as the clouds, and for a few minutes I was furious as visibility was reduced to zero.
 Luckily it was patchy cloud and soon after the summit was uncovered, revealing a small patch of glowing lava, steaming away.
 Soon a small explosion sent lava spattering around inside the crater, and then a much larger explosion hurled glowing chunks to some height above the crater rim.
 We could feel the heat strongly, and despite my annoyance with the Spaniards I was enjoying this.